rosalindfranklininstitute/ACsN_v1.5/README.md

 Mandracchia, B., Hua, X., Guo, C. et al. Fast and accurate sCMOS noise correction for fluorescence microscopy.
 Nat Commun 11, 94 (2020) doi:10.1038/s41467-019-13841-8

-## Version Updates ##
-- Extended support to Linux and Mac OS (partial)
-- Added Python version
-- Addition of weight factor to allow for user control of smoothing
-- Video filtering processes have been updated
-- Sparse Filtering updated
-- Python version is partially compatible with GPU computing

-## Python: ##
 ## System Requirements ##
 ### Hardware Requirements ###
 ACsN requires a standard computer with enough RAM to support Python >= 3.7.
 For minimum performance, this will be a computer with about 2 GB of RAM.
 For optimal performance, we recomend the following specs: